-Active ownership practices are a fundamental component of Credicorp Capital Asset Management responsible investment approach.
-Investment professionals aim to have a close relationship with the companies in which they invest.
-The investment team expects to positively influence the investees' sustainability performance, strategy, and disclosure of information by sharing its view and expectations with them.
+Credicorp Capital's investment team seeks to have a close relationship with the companies in which it invests.
+By sharing with companies their perspectives and expectations on ESG issues, it is expected to positively influence their performance, strategy and related disclosures.
 Participating in a constructive dialogue also improves the understanding of the companies' management and culture.
 In this process, direct engagement and voting in shareholders' meetings are prioritized.
 Section 4 details stewardship principles at Credicorp Capital Asset Management.